 I've also been happy to be involved with #ENOUGH: Plays to End Gun Violence.
 This is a nationwide contest and theatre activism started by my friend and colleague Michael Cotey, soliciting short plays from high school students to address the epidemic of gun violence in this country.
 I've been honored to serve as a reader/judge for the first two rounds of the competition, which will ultimately develop and present 6 to 8 of them nationwide.
 There were 168 submissions and the 20 semi-finalists are being chosen now.
 Terrific project.

 In other news, S.O.S.
 Talk Covid-19 has ended, but was certainly successful.
 Through this program, Luna Life Foundation gave hundreds of free consultations, medical and psychological, to people from 11 different countries, having had thousands of visitors from 35 different countries.
 We were able to help a lot of people, and we're in discussion now as to how we may continue offering this kind of service.

 My translation of El Camino a tu Salud R.E.A.L. is currently with the graphic designer, and she's working on the layout.
 The Path to your R.E.A.L.
 Health will look much the same as the Spanish book, but aside from being in English we've made significant cuts and adds and some reformatting.
 I'm excited to see it in print, and to share it with others.

 It's hard to know what's next.
-I may be doing THE CHRISTIANS in November at Next Act in Milwaukee, EL PANFLETO may be remounted in November in Santiago, the Spanish film AURA, which I co-wrote, may be released this year, and there may be further activities with SO YOU CAN LOOK AHEAD.
+I may be doing THE CHRISTIANS in November at Next Act in Milwaukee, EL PANFLETO may be remounted in November in Santiago, the Spanish film 15 HORAS, for which I was an acting coach and script doctor, may be released this year, and there may be further activities with SO YOU CAN LOOK AHEAD.
 But right now it's hard to look ahead.